jiayihu/blog/src/articles/github-comments.md

 ### Cons

-Of course. this system is not suitable for anyone and have some important cons:
+Of course, this system is not suitable for anyone and have some important cons:

 - More difficult setup
 - Readers must have a GitHub account in order to comment